vikasmalik22/CarND-Vehicle-Detection/README.md

 The code for extracting HOG features from an image is defined by the method *get_hog_features* in code cell 5.

-I also used **Spatial Binning** to retrieve some relevant features of the training data.
+Relevant features of the training data.
 While it could be cumbersome to include three color channels of a full resolution image, we can perform spatial binning on an image and still retain enough information to help in finding vehicles.
 The coce for extracting spatial binning features is contained in method ***bin_spatial*** in code cell 7.

 Here is an example of using spatial binning by using size of (32,32) on an original image of size (64,64).
 This results in a feature vector of length 3072.